Britney Spears: Legacy

-Before Spears joined The X Factor, Simon Cowell explained that he is "fascinated by [Britney].
-The fact that she's one of the most talked about – not just pop stars – but people in the world today, means that you've got this star power. ...
-She's still hot, she's still having hit records and she's still controversial, there's a reason for that."
 Marina Diamandis named Spears as the main influence behind her album Electra Heart.
-Lana Del Rey has said that the music video for "Toxic" inspires her.
-Spears has had a direct influence on singer Porcelain Black's work after growing up around her music as a child.
-Black describes her music as a "love child between" Spears and Marilyn Manson.
-Rita Ora's 2019 music video for "Only Want You" was inspired by Spears's "Everytime" music video, and said in a stories from Instagram, "Hey @britneyspears this was for you because I love you so.
+Lana Del Rey said that the music video for "Toxic" inspires her.
+Porcelain Black describes her music as a "love child" of Spears and Marilyn Manson.
+Rita Ora's 2019 music video for "Only Want You" was inspired by Spears' "Everytime" music video, and said in a stories from Instagram, "Hey @britneyspears this was for you because I love you so.
 Pay homage to the ones who inspire! #icon."

 Spears has been credited with redefining Las Vegas residencies as a retirement place for musicians.
 Her debut concert residency Britney: Piece of Me was described as "the natural evolution of Celine Dion's powerhourse Vegas residency, a still-charting star of another generation redefining the role of Strip headliner."
 Forbes named Spears the sixth-highest-earning female musician of 2015."
-She is credited with influencing and paving the way for other artists's residencies such as Jennifer Lopez's Jennifer Lopez: All I Have, Bruno Mars's Bruno Mars at Park MGM, and Backstreet Boys's Backstreet Boys: Larger Than Life.
-The arrival of Spears "saw the pop promoters finally tap into the younger crowd arriving in town for a good time."
+She is credited with influencing and paving the way for other artists's residencies such as Jennifer Lopez's Jennifer Lopez: All I Have, Bruno Mars's Bruno Mars at Park MGM, and Backstreet Boys' Backstreet Boys: Larger Than Life.
+The arrival of Spears "saw the pop promoters finally tap into the younger crowd arriving in town for a good time".

-Spears's much-publicized personal problems and her subsequent career comeback have inspired some artists.
-Gwyneth Paltrow's character in the 2010 film Country Strong was inspired by Spears's treatment by the media.
+Spears' much-publicized personal problems and her subsequent career comeback have inspired some artists.
+Gwyneth Paltrow's character in the 2010 film Country Strong was inspired by Spears' treatment by the media.
 According to film director Shana Fest, "that's where this movie came from.
 I mean, I was seeing what was happening in the media to Britney Spears.
 I think it's tragic how we treat people who give us so much, and we love to see them knocked down to build them back up again, to knock them down again."
-Nicki Minaj has cited Spears's comeback after her much-publicized personal issues as an inspiration.
-Spears's hounding by paparazzi and personal problems also inspired Barry Manilow's album 15 Minutes.
+Nicki Minaj has cited Spears' comeback after her much-publicized personal issues as an inspiration.
+Spears' hounding by paparazzi and personal problems also inspired Barry Manilow's album 15 Minutes.
 Manilow said: "She couldn't have a life without them pulling up next to her car and following her and driving her crazy to the point where, that was around the time she shaved off her hair. ...
 We all looked at it in horror ...
 So it seemed like a thing to be writing an album about."
-Bebo Norman wrote a song about Spears, called "Britney", which was inspired by "culture's make-or-break treatment of celebrities."
+Bebo Norman wrote a song about Spears, called "Britney", which was inspired by "culture's make-or-break treatment of celebrities".
+Along with Alicia Silverstone, Christy Turlington, and Naomi Campbell, Spears has been credited with introducing the navel piercing to mainstream culture.